stamilselvan/stamilselvan.github.io/content/posts/Money-Pechu-Evaluation.md

 Any video which reiterates previous things OR not adding any new info is a clutter.
 These clutters reduces the quality dramatically.

 Missing out few videos might also mean missing out buying opportunities or bearing losses due to missing out selling.
-Basically the videos mandates the viewers always in the toe of watching them, which I find unpleasent (as an invester view).
+Basically the videos mandates the viewers always in the toe of watching them, which I find it unpleasent (as an invester view).

 Imo, If there is nothing to say, it is better not to say anything!